INTRODUCING DISCOURSE MEDIA’S 2017 ACCESS TO ENERGY JOURNALISM FELLOWS

 About Discourse Media:

-Discourse Media is an independent journalism company dedicated to in-depth reporting on complex issues facing Canada and the world.
+Discourse Media is an independent journalism company dedicated to in-depth reporting on complex issues facing us and the world.
 We are building a home for new approaches to storytelling that look beyond conflict-driven daily news cycles.
-We tell stories Canadians need in ways they can trust.
+We tell stories in ways they can trust.

 Lindsay Sample, Managing editor